 It’s important that you review your pension situation on a regular basis.

-If appropriate to your particular situation, and only after receiving professional financial advice, pension consolidation could enable existing policies to be brought together in one place, ensuring they are managed correctly in line with your wider objectives.
+If appropriate to your particular situation, and only after receiving professional regulated financial advice, pension consolidation could enable existing policies to be brought together in one place, ensuring they are managed correctly in line with your wider objectives.
 And don’t forget your pension can and should work for you to provide a better quality of life when you eventually retire.

 Looked after correctly, it can enable you to do more in retirement or even start your retirement early, and in some cases enable you to pass monies on to your family.

 Let’s look again at the defined contribution type schemes.

 So for defined contribution, pensions or money purchase schemes, most will allow you to transfer and consolidate your pot to another pension scheme.
 Whether that’s your new employer scheme or a personal pension, you can check with your provider to see if there is any reason why you can’t switch.